Skip to content

 How do I add a user to multiple groups in Ubuntu?

-To add a user to multiple groups, you can run the usermod command.
-All groups listed must already exist on the system.
-You can't add a user to non-existent groups.
-The -a option tells usermod to append / add this user to other groups.
+To add a user to multiple groups, run the usermod command.
+All groups listed must already exist on the system; users cannot join non-existent groups.
+The -a option tells usermod to append or add this user to other groups.

 Was this guide helpful?